 The galette follows the tradition of the Tirage des Rois or the drawing of the King.
 Inside the galette, there is a little trinket or a fève.
 Custom has it that the youngest child would hide under the table blindfolded and designate each piece of galette to be served to the guests.
 Whoever got the piece of galette with the hidden fève would be crowned King or Queen for the day and wear the Couronne d’Or or golden crown.

-My favorite is la Galette à la frangipane ( tastes a lot like my other favorite almond cake le pithiviers).
-I enjoyed making my own and will post a very easy recipe should you be so inclined to bake your own buttery and flaky galette.
+My favorite is la Galette à la pâte d’amande which actually tastes a lot like my other favorite almond cake le Pithiviers.
+I enjoyed making my own galette and tried it out several very easy recipe should you be so inclined to bake your own buttery and flaky galette.

-In the south of France, you’ll be eating a brioche-style cake covered with candied fruits called Gateau des Rois.
+In the south of France, you’ll be eating a brioche-style cake covered with candied fruits called Gâteau des Rois.

 This is Mom’s galette

-Did you know that collecting these fèves is called: Favophilie!
+Did you know that collecting these fèves is called: Favophilie?

 This is my favorite time of year and we anxiously await la galette each year.

 ©Copyright French A L.A Carte Blog